Geeta and Sanjay Chopra kidnapping case: Events as established from confessions

 They then parked the car in Buddha Jayanti Park.
-The boy asked for water and was offered cola.
-He refused but accepted the ice cream on the girl's suggestion.
-The boy was bought another ice cream.
+Sanjay asked for water and was offered cola.
+He refused but accepted ice cream instead on Geeta's suggestion.
 They changed the car number to DHI 280.
 The children were asked about their parents.
-They replied their father was a naval officer.
+They replied that their father was a naval officer.
 Ranga suggested the kids should be let off, as the father probably did not have much money and might try to fight them.
-Billa told the children that the girl would be used in a robbery in which she would stop a jeweler's car coming from Palam airport, asking for a lift.
-After that they would be let go.
-They drove onto an unpaved road and then took the boy about 100 yards away from the vehicle.
-Ranga was forced by Billa to attack the boy with longer kirpan, about 3 feet long.
-After one blow Ranga was unable to continue.
-Billa snatched the kirpan and repeatedly struck the boy.
-The boy died.
+Billa told the children that Geeta would be used in a robbery in which she would stop a jeweller's car coming from Palam airport, asking for a lift.
+After that, they told them that they would be let them go.
+They drove onto an unpaved road and then took Sanjay about 100 yards away from the vehicle.
+Ranga was allegedly forced by Billa to attack Sanjay with a longer kirpan, about 3 feet long.
+After one blow, Sanjay's protests provoked Billa to snatch the kirpan from Ranga and repeatedly strike Sanjay for 10 minutes until he died.

-While Ranga cleaned the blade, Billa raped the girl.
-Then Billa asked Ranga to rape the girl, which he did.
-When the girl was being raped again, she picked up the kirpan and struck Billa's head.
-The girl ran toward the road, but Ranga caught her.
+While Ranga cleaned the blade, Billa raped Geeta.
+Then Billa asked Ranga to rape Geeta, which he did.
+When Geeta was being raped again, she picked up the kirpan and struck Billa's head.
+Geeta ran toward the road, but Ranga caught her.
 They made her dress and told her they were taking her back to her brother nearby.
 While she was walking ahead, Billa attacked her from behind and killed her.
 They washed the car to remove most of the blood.
 On 28 August, Billa left for Bombay by train.
 On 30 August, Ranga found that some Bombay policemen were in Delhi.
 He changed plates and parked the car a few lanes away from his rented place.
 On 31 August, he saw the police had found the car.
 Billa returned the same day.
 They left for Agra on 31 August.

 Billa's version of the events varied slightly.
-According to him, they had given the boy Mandrax tablets to dull his pain from the cuts he received in the scuffle.
-Billa claimed that the rape of the girl was Ranga's idea.
+According to him, they had given Sanjay Mandrax tablets to dull his pain from the cuts he received in the scuffle.
+Billa claimed that the rape of Geeta was Ranga's idea.
 They drove to a deserted place.
-Ranga took the boy away and Billa raped the girl.
+Ranga took Sanjay away, and Billa raped Geeta.
 Ranga returned alone and raped her.
-The girl asked about her brother and got suspicious.
+Geeta asked about her brother and got suspicious.
 She attacked Billa with the sword.
 Ranga snatched the sword away and killed her.
-Ranga then told Billa he had killed the boy.
-They then dumped the girl in the bushes and drove away.
+Ranga then told Billa he had killed Sanjay.
+They then dumped Geeta in the bushes and drove away.